 Why I am no longer pro-Israel, nor pro-Arab, but pro-human.

-My own change of mind began with a scholarship to attend the Hebrew University of Jerusalem in 1984.
+My change of mind began with a scholarship to attend the Hebrew University of Jerusalem in 1984.
 The stay in Israel was after three years of Bible College training.
 It was exciting to live and study in the actual place where most of the Biblical writings took place.

-Like many other Bible believing Christians, my mind stopped at 33 AD; full of antiquated stereotypes and assumptions about modern Israel.
-Before the trip began, I didn’t know what Israel geographically looked like, nor was personally familiar with anyone of Jewish heritage, and absolutely ignorant of contemporary Middle East affairs.
+Like many other Bible-believing Christians, my mind stopped at 33 AD; full of antiquated stereotypes and assumptions about modern Israel.
+Before the trip began, I didn’t know what Israel geographically looked like, nor was personally familiar with anyone of Jewish heritage, and entirely ignorant of contemporary Middle East affairs.
 I was ideologically a Christian Zionist — a person who supported the State of Israel because of the numerous historical and apocalyptic references to this nation found in the Bible.
 The Arab community hardly figured into this initial picture.

 Looking out the window of the transit bus on my daily excursions and seeing both Israelis and Arabs going about the regular busyness of their days, my apocalyptic anticipations became quieter.
-Perhaps the end is coming and the formation of the State of Israel and the opposition against them are definite signs, but the fulfillment of prophecy is God’s job, not mine or anyone else’s.
+Perhaps the end is coming, and the formation of the State of Israel and the opposition against them are definite signs, but the fulfillment of prophecy is God’s job, not mine or anyone else’s.
 To do it ourselves invites many to freely perform criminal acts, to engage in hate and ignorant of real consequences.
 There are misplaced priorities where the cost of human life and the related quality of life, especially one of an Arab or Palestinian, is almost viewed as a necessary sacrifice, or ignored, in light of this fervor.